-The New Test command is the only way to get a recorded data set (drag race run) from the DataMite.
+The New Test command is the only way to get a recorded data set (race or test session) from the DataMite.
 See Example 4.1 and 4.2 for more details on the New Test menu.

 Figure 2.44 New Test Menu